DMHACKERZ/TeleICU-Monitoring-System/README.md

 **Fall Detection**: Incorporates a separate YOLOv8 model trained specifically for detecting fall incidents.

-**Real-time Alerting**: Generates visual alerts on the video feed when critical events (like falls) are detected.
+**Real-time Alerting**: Generates visual alerts on the video feed when critical events of patients are detected.

 **Movement Logging**: Records detected movements with timestamps in a log file for later analysis.